Ah, Facebook click-to-Messenger ads!

 First, you’ll create the Messenger sequence using the MobileMonkey Bot Builder.
 Creating the sequence involves building out a series of messages that your contacts will receive after clicking your Messenger ad.

-The second phase of creating a Facebook Messenger ad in MobileMonkey is the ad setup itself, discussed in detail below.
+The second phase of how to make Messenger ads in MobileMonkey is the ad setup itself, discussed in detail below.

 The important starting point for creating Facebook Messenger ads is this — use MobileMonkey.